 John Henry Bevans, Sergeant (Pilot), Royal Air Force Volunteer Reserve.
 John was born at 7, Waterloo Terrace, Pembroke Dock in 1917, the son of Shipwright Inspector John Bevans, and of Emilie Jane Bevans (nee Williams).
 He was educated at Pembroke Dock Grammar School, and served as a Pilot with 106 Squadron, Royal Air Force.
 At the outbreak of the Second World War the squadron was flying Hampdens with No. 5 Group, and until early 1941 had a training role.
 It then reverted to front-line status and began regular night bombing operations against Fortress Europe.
 John was killed when his Hampden was shot down on one such raid, over Germany, on 30 June 1941.
 He was 24 years old, and is buried alongside his crew at Sage War Cemetery, Germany.
 His parents later moved to Acton, Middlesex.

-Ernest Ron Darlington, Private, 6149590, The East Yorkshire Regiment.
-Ernest was the son of Thomas Arthur James Darlington and Lily Darlington (nee Jubb), of Pembroke Dock.
-He was educated at Pembroke Dock Grammar School.
-He served with the 2nd Battalion, East Yorkshire Regiment.
+Ernest Roy Darlington, Private, 6149590, The East Yorkshire Regiment.
+Ernest, known as Roy, was born on 17 April 1920, one of six sons of Thomas Arthur James Darlington and Lily Darlington (nee Jubb), of Pembroke Dock and was educated at Pembroke Dock Grammar School.
+Roy married Annie Stella Palmer at St. Nicholas Church, Bradford on 5 February 1944, while stationed nearby with the 2nd Battalion, East Yorkshire Regiment.
 The battalion landed on Normandy on D-Day, 6 June 1945, attached to the 3rd Division, and played a large part in the break out from Normandy.
 Ernest was killed in Normandy on 11 August 1944.
-He was 24 years old, and is buried in St. Charles de Percy War Cemetery, France.
+He was 24 years old, and is buried at St. Charles de Percy War Cemetery, France.

 Colin Lewis Davies, Sergeant, 1187719, Royal Air Force Volunteer Reserve.
 Colin was educated at Pembroke Dock Grammar School.
 He served with 227 Squadron, RAF during the war, which operated the Bristol Beaufighter, based at Malta.
 Whilst flying in his Beaufighter over the Mediterranean on 6 January 1943, Colin was shot down and killed.
 He is commemorated on Panel 8 of the Malta Memorial, Malta.